Top 10 Best Nursing Schools of 2022

 First, make sure every school and nursing program you apply to is accredited.
 Any nursing program you apply to should be accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing and Education (CCNE).
 If you don't choose an accredited nursing program, you CANNOT sit for the NCLEX and earn an RN license.
 You'll likely have difficulty finding a nursing job after graduation.

 Second, check out student outcomes.
 A nursing school may have a low tuition rate and be accredited, but the NCLEX pass rates could leave something to be desired.
-In 2019, the US saw a total NCLEX first time pass rate of 88.18%.
+In 2021, the US saw a total NCLEX first time pass rate of 85.3%.
 A pass rate below this would be below the national average.
+BSN-prepared nurses had a higher NCLEX pass rate of 88.97% as compared to ADN-prepared nurses at 82.47% or diploma nurses at 81%.